elasticpath/elasticpath-dev/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource.md

     }
 ```

 Make sure to take note of the Custom API ID [returned](/docs/api/commerce-extensions/create-a-custom-api#responses), you must replace `:customApiId` in the following step with the Custom API ID.
-In addition, notice that `data.allow_upserts` is set to `true`, this allows to perform [upserts](/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource#update-custom-api-entries) of Custom API Entries.
+Additionally, ensure that `data.allow_upserts` is set to `true`, this allows to perform [upserts](/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource#update-custom-api-entries) for Custom API Entries.

 ## Create Custom Fields